shsagir/play-area-sync/docs/install-craft-3-uni.md

 reviewed:         2018-02-23
 title:            Install Craft CMS 3 on fortrabbit
 naviTitle:        Craft 3 Beta/RC
 lead:             Note that this install guide is for the Craft 3 (pre-stable) version.
+If you don't feel confident using a pre-release <a href='/install-craft-2-uni'>head over to the Craft 2.6 install guide</a>.
 group:            Install_guides
 stack:            uni
 dontList:         false